Minimalism and zero waste share several core tenants, one of them being BUY LESS.

-I have saved so much money, by just not buying stuff and only opting to bring the items that I truly love and need into my life.
+I have saved so much money by simply not buying stuff that I don’t need.

 Some of these links are affiliate links for more information please see my disclosure policy!